blokks/legacy-docs/docs outline.md

 ## Favorites
-Your visitors are able to save their favorite acts by connecting their *Facebook*, *Twitter* or *LinkedIn* account.
-Once connected they can create their personal schedule, highlighting the acts they want to see during your event and see where friends are going.
+Your visitors are able to save their favorite acts and see where friends are going by connecting with their *Facebook*, *Twitter* or *LinkedIn* account.
+You can use the social provider of your choice by choosing one in the embed tab or by [setting it manually](http://configure/socialprovider).

----

-To give you some more insight on how saving favorites works for your visitors, here’s an overview:
+Once connected click the `Add to favorites` button to favorite that act.
+Alternatively, you can double click acts to add favorites straight from the schedule (Pro-tip!)

 ![GIF: Saving favorites](https://blokks.co/docs/images/image.gif)

-When users visit your schedule, they’ll find a `Save your favorites` button at the top of the schedule.

-When clicked, they’ll see a modal that explains the functionality and allows them to connect to their social network.

-When connected, users can add acts to their favorites by clicking the `Add to favorites` button in the act modals.
-Alternatively, they can double click acts to add favorites straight from the schedule.

 **See also**
 - [Options](http://configure/options)